Apollo-Blaze/Murder-Mystery/README.md

    - Use the Speech-to-Text feature to speak directly to the chatbot and uncover clues.
    - The STT functionality adds immersion by allowing players to directly speak their questions instead of typing them.

+8. **Toast Notifications**:
+   - **Instant feedback** on game events such as discovering clues, interacting with suspects, or unlocking new areas.
+   - Notifications appear on the screen and provide timely updates, helping players stay informed and engaged in the investigation.
+   - The notifications are styled with Tailwind CSS to match the overall theme and feel of the game.

+9. **Notepad**:
+   - Keep track of discovered clues with a **dynamic notepad**.
+   - As users uncover new information, clues are added to the notepad, and the player can access them anytime during their investigation.
+   - Clues are linked to specific locations or suspects, aiding in the process of identifying the killer.

 ---

 ## 🐞 Current Bugs to Be Fixed